Meet BTB Reviewer Teresa Brock

 Follow Teresa on Twitter or Instagram or contact her via the site.

-Purchase The Ever End
+Purchase The Better Mother

 (Note: most indie bookstores can fulfill an order as quickly as larger retailers.
 Please consider contacting them for your next purchase.)